 - Creating Successful Social Enterprises for Nonprofits – facilitated by Propel Nonprofits (social enterprises)

-- Small Business Marketing Toolbox – facilitated by Patagonia Visual Solutions
+- Small Business Marketing Toolbox (PDF) – facilitated by Patagonia Visual Solutions

 Underrepresented business owners are strongly encouraged to apply/register for these sessions.